Yep, I did it and had Missy tested with Pet Medella’s Bioenergetic Scan!

 - Describe your top concerns and when they started

-- List any illnesses or surgeries your pet has had
+- Illnesses or surgeries your pet has had

-We were then emailed a confirmation with our unique ID number which we wrote down on the ID card included in the Wellness Kit.
+After that, we got an email confirmation with our unique ID number.
+Missy & I wrote it down on the ID card included in the Wellness Kit.

 3. Collecting Missy’s Hair & Saliva Samples